cj1128/handmade-hero/README.md

 - Define `entity` struct.
 Add `Entities`, `EntityCount`, `PlayerIndexForController` and `CameraFollowingEntityIndex` to game state
 - Support as many players as our controllers in game state
 - Implement `RotateLeft` and `RotateRight` intrincsics using `_rotl` and `_rotr`

+### Day 47: Vector Lengths

+- Define `LengthSq`, `SquareRoot` to fix diagonal movement problem
+- We will *USE* search in t instead of search in p, because the later will have to build the search space and this is a complicated thing to do
+- Part of new collision detection algorithm